 REQUIRED: What is the scope of your research?
 What questions are you trying to answer?

-Thomas Klonisch: The team focuses on adult brain tumors, here glioblastoma, the most severe and most frequent brain tumor, and certain fatal brain metastases.
-We have developed new cell and animal models and want to identify more effective treatment options for patients with these deadly brain tumors.
+Thomas Klonisch: Our research focuses on adult brain tumors.
+This includes glioblastoma primary glioma, as well as brain metastases.
+We have developed brain tumor mouse models to identify more effective treatments for patients with these fatal conditions.

+Glioblastoma is the most severe and most frequent primary brain tumor.
+In more than 20% of glioblastoma patients, these tumors cannot be removed surgically.
+In these cases, Laser Interstitial Thermal Therapy is used clinically to target these aggressive brain tumors.

 INTERVIEW: Named talent says the statement above in an interview-style shot, looking slightly off-camera.